18 homegrown UAE restaurants that have gone global

 Founded by Chef Reif Othman, Reif Kushiyaki is an unconventional Japanese restaurant, devoted to the many different parts of the chicken – neck to tail.
 An edgy and affordable alternative to kushiyaki experiences, the restaurant also has a special daily menu and an exclusive chef’s table menu.
 Proudly homegrown, Reif Kushiyaki opened an outpost in Cairo last year, which was recently ranked no.45 in MENA’s 50 best, with future plans to open in Doha.

 Established in 2014, Dubai’s first homegrown New England seaside brasserie, The Maine, was founded by Montreal restauranteur, Joey Ghazal.
-Opening its first international outpost in London in 2021, The glamourous Maine Mayfair, known for its sparkling jazz nights, can be found in Hanover Square.
+Opening its first international outpost in London in 2021, the glamourous Maine Mayfair, known for its sparkling jazz nights, can be found in Hanover Square.
+This summer, Maine Ibiza opened its doors, transforming an 18th Century finca a short drive from Ibiza Town to the perfect spot for sun-drenched lunches and late night dinners.